Mixing Audio Tracks

 When working with multiple tracks, it's often important to be able to hear just one at a time.
 Each track has a Mute and a Solo button, allowing you to temporarily hear just some of your tracks.

 - causes a track to be silenced.
 More than one track can be muted.

 can behave in two different ways depending on the setting made in

-A third option in Tracks Preferences is to hide the Solo button from tracks, leaving just a Mute button which silences whichever tracks it is applied to.
+A third option in Tracks Preferences, the "None" setting, removes the Solo button from all tracks, leaving just a Mute button which silences whichever track or tracks it is applied to.
 If on any occasion you want the Mute button to silence only one track at a time (so that clicking it releases any other Mute buttons), hold down Shift while clicking Mute.

 You can press the Mute and Solo buttons while tracks are playing.

 If you're using the keyboard, SHIFT+U toggles muting on the currently focused track which has the yellow border, and SHIFT + S toggles soloing.
 The solo shortcut works even if you hide the Solo button.

 Gain and panning